-Once you are added to the HPC Users group you should get a welcome email with the first steps and pointers to the resources with more information.
-Your login will be the same as your regular username for any other ITS-supported computer on campus.
+Once you are added to the HPC Users group, you should get a welcome email with the first steps, as well as pointers to additional resources.
+Your login will be the same as your regular username for any other ITS-supported computer on campus

-You will typically log in to the HPC environment through a Login node which serves as the gateway to the environment.
-Once you are logged in you will be able to submit jobs using [Slurm] scheduler.
+You will typically log in to the HPC environment through a Login node, which serves as the gateway to the environment.
+Once you are logged in, you will be able to submit jobs using [Slurm] scheduler.
 The jobs will run on compute nodes.
-You will have the ability to [ssh] into individual compute nodes where your job is running but only while the job is running.
-We can assist with the profile configuration, adding modules, data transfers, and special software as needed.
+You will be able to [ssh] into individual compute nodes where your job is running, but only while the job is running.
+We can assist with the profile configuration, adding modules, data transfers, and specialized software as needed.

 Once you submit a job you can opt in to get an email when the job starts running and when the job finishes.

-The input and output data for your job will typically reside on the local disk of the compute node where your job is running, a dedicated iSCSI mount from the central All-Flash storage system (Pure Storage), or a shared parallel filesystem in the future (BeeGFS).
+The input and output data for your job will typically reside either on the local disk of the compute node where your job is running, a dedicated iSCSI mount from the central All-Flash storage system (Pure Storage), or a shared parallel filesystem in the future (BeeGFS).
 None of these storage solutions are meant for storing data indefinitely.
-They are called "scratch space" and we encourage you to transfer the data somewhere it can be stored permanently like your home directory or another server.
-The scratch file systems will be purged in accordance to appropriate policies.
+They are called "scratch space," and we encourage you to transfer the data somewhere it can be stored permanently, such as your home directory or another server.
+The scratch file systems will be purged in accordance with appropriate policies.